dulePan/game-privacy-policies/README.md

 # game-privacy-policies

-Here you will find all privacy policies for my games on Play Store.
+Here you will find all privacy policies for my apps/games on Play Store.

 :)